 UMG's merchandise arm, Bravado, sources and arranges distribution of physical merchandise including apparel, paper products, and other accessories.
-The majority of physical product is sourced from suppliers based within the European Union and the United Kingdom, with the products themselves being a mix of both bespoke and 'ready-made/ off-the-shelf' garments.
+A smaller volume of products are overseen by UMG's ecommerce stores.
+The majority of physical product is sourced from suppliers based within the European Union and the United Kingdom, with the products themselves being a mix of both bespoke and 'ready-made/off-the-shelf' garments.
 These garments are manufactured in a variety of countries including Turkey, China, and India, with finishing (i.e. printing) of the ready-made garments generally occurring in the UK.
-The company primarily sells its products at music concerts throughout Europe and to UK high street retailers.
+The company primarily sells its products direct to fans, at music concerts throughout Europe and to UK high street retailers.